YaroslavaMalaya/ClientServer1/README.md

 # General information
 This code is written in C++.
-It represents a simple client-server application over TCP where the server can transfer files to the client.
+It represents a simple client-server application over TCP, where the server can handle multiple client connections concurrently.
 The functionality provides 5 commands to facilitate communication between the client and the server.

 Protocol Type: TCP (Transmission Control Protocol)\
 Port: 12345\
 IP Address: localhost (127.0.0.1)\
 Commands: Text-based commands with specific keywords (GET, LIST, PUT, DELETE, INFO, EXIT)\
 Data Transfer Method: Binary\
-Server Files Directory: /Users/Yarrochka/Mine/Study/KCT/lesson1/files/\
-Client Files Directory: /Users/Yarrochka/Mine/Study/KCT/lesson1/clientfiles/

 ## Supported Commands
 - GET <filename>\